BigDog: Discontinuation

-At the end of December 2015, the BigDog project was discontinued.
-Despite hopes that it would one day work like a pack mule for US soldiers in the field, the gas-powered engine was deemed too noisy for use in combat.
-A similar project for an all-electric robot named Spot was much quieter, but could only carry 45 lb.
-Both projects are no longer in progress, but the Spot Mini was released in 2019.
+At the end of December 2013, the BigDog project was discontinued.
+Despite hopes that it would one day work like a pack mule for US soldiers in the field, the gasoline-powered engine was deemed too noisy for use in combat, and it could be heard from hundreds of meters away.
+A similar project for an all-electric robot named Spot in 2016 was much quieter, but could only carry 45 lb.
+Both projects are no longer in progress, but the Spot was only released in 2020.